mvysny/vaadin-on-kotlin/docs/gettingstarted.md

         }
 ```

-Finally, add a link to the `ArticleView` view to go back to the index action as well, so that people who are viewing a single article can go back and view the whole list again:
+Finally, add a link to the `ArticleView` view to go back to the index action as well (into the `init{}` block under those labels), so that people who are viewing a single article can go back and view the whole list again:

 ```kotlin
         button("Back", { navigateToView<ArticlesView>() }) {